 I have previously spoken in detail on this blog about my love for Vancouver, here and here and here, so I really don’t need to bore you all by confessing my undying love for this city again.

-What I will say is that after living in Vancouver for five months in 2009/2010 and visiting another seven times since then, it is still firmly my favorite place in the world.
+What I will say is that after living in Vancouver for five months in 2009/2010 and visiting several more times since then, it is still firmly my favorite place in the world.

 And summer is the best time to visit Vancouver – that’s why I wrote this 4 day Vancouver Itinerary, focusing on summer in the city, although it could certainly be used for other seasons in Vancouver too.